CeraVe Moisturizing Cream Review (REVISITED): Sexy Little Thang

 In other words, it will slowly release those sweet sweet ceramides into your skin throughout the day for lasting hydration.
 You know how sometimes you apply moisturizers and your skin feels drier than the Mohave Desert a couple hours later?

 Yeah, that’s not a problem with this moisturizer.
-I’ve yet to ever get the “tight” feeling from using this.
+I’ve yet to ever get the “tight” feeling from using this after several hours.

 I also find that this moisturizer is incredibly good for oil control.
 I can only speculate as to why.
 I imagine it’s the high concentration of fatty alcohols that absorb your oils throughout the day.